herb beds with companion planting.

 Examples of herbs used in companion planting

 As you can see, companion planting with herbs offers numerous benefits for your garden.
-Here are some herbs I've had success with in my own garden, and I'm sure they'll work wonders for you too:
+Here are some herbs I've had success with in my own raised herb garden bed, and I'm sure they'll work wonders for you too:

 Basil